-Before undertaking this, we should note that in a utilitarian world, all fly patterns should be designed with a specific presentation in mind.
-You don’t shell out the big bucks on a Whiting Ultra-Platinum hackle to tie a Hare’s Ear.
-That hackle is meant for flies that float.
-In this respect, you can’t select carp flies without knowing the basic conditions and presentation in which you’ll fish the fly.
+Carp flies, but also all fly patterns in general, should be designed with a specific presentation in mind.
+You can’t (or shouldn’t) select carp flies without knowing the basic conditions and presentation in which you’ll fish the fly.
 What’s the point of the fly?
 Is it meant to imitate a particular forage item?
 What do you want it to do, and what are the important aspects of designing and selecting these particular carp flies?
 These are some of the basic questions of designing and selecting carp flies.

 CARP FLIES: SINK RATE

 Like with all flies, presentation should determine which carp fly you use and the characteristics of this fly.
 Most tactics for carp require weight on the fly so that the fly sinks to the bottom.
 However, quite a few techniques, such as dead drift, suspended, heave and leave, and the mulberry plop use lighter and floating flies for most aspects of the presentation.
 The flies you use for these presentations are normally trout-style flies with heavier hooks.
 For this reason, we can focus more on the presentations that are normally used more heavily on carp and other rough fish, such as the drag, drop, and lay.

 Probably the most important aspect of presentation is the weight of the fly, and because of this, the sink rate and plop of the fly.
 Ideally, we always want to eliminate plop on the water, so that means using the smallest amount of weight necessary to achieve our desired sink rate for presentation.
 In fact, this is the beauty of fishing for carp on the fly—we can deliver flies that are far too light to use with a spinning rod or a baitcaster.